 Railroad Conductors and Yardmasters coordinate activities of switch-engine crew within railroad yard, industrial plant, or similar location.
 Conductors coordinate activities of train crew on passenger or freight trains.
 Yardmasters review train schedules and switching orders and coordinate activities of workers engaged in railroad traffic operations, such as the makeup or breakup of trains and yard switching.

-Railroad Conductors with little to no experience tend to make between $38450 and $45630 while the more experienced ones make over $66630 per year.
+Railroad Conductors and Yardmasters with little to no experience tend to make between $44690 and $53490 while the more experienced ones can earn over $78640 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Railroad Conductor is to move to a higher paying state like NM.
-Right now, the highest paying states for Railroad Conductors are NM, MS, KY, NY and MN.
+One of the easiest ways to increase your salary as a Railroad Conductor and Yardmaster is to move to a higher paying state like MD.
+Right now, the highest paying states for Railroad Conductors and Yardmasters are MD, CA, MA, WY and NJ.

-3 other factors that can increase your salary as A Railroad Conductor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Railroad Conductor and Yardmaster is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Railroad Conductors what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Railroad Conductors and Yardmasters what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons